kherge-archive/php-wise/doc/02-HowToCreateALoader.md

 # File Based Loader <a id="FileBasedLoader"></a>

-To create a file-based loader, you need to extends the `AbstractFileLoader` class.
+To create a file-based loader, you need to extend the `AbstractFileLoader` class.
 The `AbstractFileLoader` class enabled support for global parameters and importing from other configuration resources.
 The following is an example simple loader for CSV files: